YongqiDong/YongqiDong.github.io/_pages/about.md

 Miscellany
 ======
-I am vegetarian.
+I am a vegetarian and minimalist.
 I like Taichi, reading, and traveling. <br/> I regularly practice meditation to pursue the Inner Peace. <br/> I see traveling, reading, and meditation all as ways to explore the world, externally and internally, and they help stimulate my research inspirations. <br/>

 ***Quotes***:<br/>
 "If anything is worth doing, do it with all your heart."<br/>